About the Interventions in CollegeAIM

 In the past several decades, significant progress has been made in clarifying what does and doesn’t work to prevent alcohol-related problems among college students.
 Hundreds of studies have been published in peer-reviewed journals, providing the foundation for CollegeAIM.

-Of the intervention strategies in CollegeAIM, more than half have shown some degree of effectiveness, about a third have mixed results or have too little evidence to warrant an effectiveness rating, and a few have been shown to be ineffective.
+Of the intervention strategies in CollegeAIM, about two-thirds have shown some degree of effectiveness, about a third have mixed results or have too little evidence to warrant an effectiveness rating, and a few have been shown to be ineffective.
 All are included so you can see how your current strategies stack up; identify other, perhaps more effective options; and compare costs, barriers to implementation, and other information to help your planning and decision-making process.

 Two types of strategies: individual and environmental.